ava-labs/spacesvm/README.md

 All you need to do is compile it, create a genesis, and send a few txs to the P-Chain.

-You can do this by following [subnet tutorial] or by using the [subnet-cli].
+You can do this by following the [subnet tutorial] or by using the [subnet-cli].

 [EIP-712]: https://eips.ethereum.org/EIPS/eip-712